xbze3/axis-exchange/README.md

 - `Order` represents a buy or sell request.
 - `OrderBook` stores active orders and runs the matching logic.
 - `OrderLocation` tracks where a resting order lives in the book.
+- `ExecutionReport` represents a match created inside an order book.
+- `OrderResult` describes what happened after an order was submitted.
-- `Trade` represents one completed match.
+- `Trade` represents one completed trade.
-- `TradeHistory` stores executed trades.
+- `TradeHistory` stores official exchange-level trades.
 - `InstrumentId` represents the internal ID for a symbol.
 - `SymbolRegistry` maps symbols to instrument IDs.
 - `ExchangeEngine` manages multiple order books and routes orders to the correct book.

-Each `OrderBook` owns its own orders and trade history.
-The `ExchangeEngine` sits above the books and decides which book should receive an order.
+Each `OrderBook` owns its active orders and matching logic.
+When a match happens, the book returns execution reports to the `ExchangeEngine`.
+The engine then records those executions as official trades in the exchange-level trade history.

 ---

 ## Exchange Engine

-The `ExchangeEngine` manages multiple books.
+The `ExchangeEngine` manages multiple books and routes orders by symbol:

-Example:

 ```text
 BTI -> OrderBook